 In Stage 1 of our empirical analysis, probit models are used to investigate the determinants of the current use of different financing sources of SMEs.
-Here, the
+Here, the dependent variable is equal to one if the SME i is using a specific source of finance, and zero otherwise.

-$$Pr(Finance\Source_i = 1) = \Phi(X_i\beta + v_i)$$ (1)
+$$Pr(Finance_Source_i = 1) = \Phi(X_i\beta + v_i)$$ (1)

-$v_i$ are i.i.d., $N(0, \sigma_v^2)$ , and $\Phi$ is the standard normal cumulative distribution function.
+v_i are i.i.d., $N(0, \sigma_v^2)$, and Φ is the standard normal cumulative distribution function.
 We include a wide range of covariates that prior theory suggests are likely to affect the decision to use various sources of finance by social enterprises.
 These include firm size, age, along with various other firm-level characteristics (such as women- or MEG-leadership), industry and regional fixed effects.
-In addition, our empirical approach (where appropriate) uses lagged independent variables to mitigate endogeneity concerns arising from reverse causality to capture growth ambition, changes in turnover, profitability, and management characteristics (women-led and minority ethnic-led SMEs).
-All results associated with these models are presented in terms of average marginal effects (AME) and errors are clustered at regional level to account for correlations of any unobserved components of outcomes of SMEs located within the same cluster or geographical area.
+In addition, our empirical approach uses lagged independent variables to mitigate endogeneity concerns arising from reverse causality for growth ambition, changes in turnover, profitability, and management characteristics (women-led and minority ethnic-led SMEs).
+All results associated with these models are presented in terms of average marginal effects (AME) and errors are clustered at regional level to account for correlations of any unobserved components of outcomes of SMEs located within the same cluster or geographical area.5